 Choosing a pet food can be overwhelming!
 There are a myriad of brands, types, and flavors, and it can be hard to know where to begin.
-Like anything else you are choosing for your pet, there are plenty of good choices, and plenty to avoid.
+Like anything else you are choosing for your pet, there are plenty of good choices, and a few to avoid.

 What food brands does AtlasVet recommend?

 It is best to start with a brand that is trusted and well reputed.
-Of course, there is lots of
+Of course, there is a lots of controversy regarding "what is trusted" on the internet.

 How much should I feed?